lg/lg.io/_posts/2015-05-16-the-future-is-now-and-its-using-aws-lambda.md

 Oh and I mentioned that it scales "infinitely", yeah there's a 100-parallel-requests maximum right now, but I'd imagine this will be removed by AWS as the service matures.
 Meanwhile, you can ask them for more.

-I guess recent AWS changes makes makes my [lambda-job](https://github.com/lg/lambda-job) project kinda useless.
+I guess recent AWS changes makes my [lambda-job](https://github.com/lg/lambda-job) project kinda useless.
 It's all built in now.

 Very cool stuff.
 Hat tip to Amazon for constantly doing new amazing things.